-Rhubarb is truly one of my favourite fruits; it’s gorgeous in every way: look, colour, taste, versatility.
-Honestly, once you go rhubarb, you never go back – I absolutely love it’s acidity that perfectly cuts through a creamy yoghurt or cake or pudding and adds an extra depth of flavour.
+Rhubarb is truly one of my favourite fruits; it’s gorgeous in every way: aspect, colour, taste, versatility.
+I absolutely love it’s acidity that perfectly cuts through a creamy yoghurt or cake or pudding and adds an extra depth of flavour.

-This is a recipe for a really simple little compote, that you can actually have with anything: in a pudding (chia, bread pudding, etc), with plain yoghurt, with scones or muffins – you name it.
-There is literally no work to do here except eagerly wait.
+This is a recipe for a really simple little compote, that you can actually have with anything: pudding, yoghurt and granola, scones, muffins – you name it.
+There is literally no work to do here except wait 🙂

 300g rhubarb (or 3 medium stalks)